kevindprice/lannisport/README.md

  * the sidebar moves to the bottom on small screens instead of disappearing.
  * contains some additional adjustments and fixes in stylesheets (spacing).

 This modified theme should ideally be used together with the "summary" plugin to make for a cleaner homepage.
+This plugin allows you to customize summary lengths.

 ## Variables